How to fix a fatal exception error

-- As mentioned above the fatal exception will often have a two character code, for example 0E, if this code is present use this as part of your search.
+- As mentioned above the fatal exception has a two character code, for example "0E," if this code is present use this as part of your search.

 - Next, the error message will contain a pointer such as "0028:c001e36", although this can often be found by also adding this to your search query it's important to realize that this pointer can vary from computer to computer.
 If you're not finding results exclude this from your search.

 - Finally, many fatal exception error messages also contain a file that generated the error, almost always this is a VXD file.
 If the fatal exception error contains a .VXD definitely include this as part of your search.
 The VXD file may also be listed as "VXD VWIN32", which is "vwin32.vxd".

 If searching for the fatal exception error does not return results or help resolve your continue reading through this document for general recommendations in resolving fatal exception error messages.